 Please read Return of the Prodigal Son and Life of the Beloved by Henri Nouwen.

 The class will include some lecture and some interactive exercises.
 These exercises will be used for practicing some of the skills needed for spiritual direction, such as active listening.

 A certificate of completion will be awarded upon completion of the entire program, which includes these three week-long sessions and the required course work.
-Check-in begins at 3pm.
-Dinner will be at 6pm and then the program will begin at 7pm on Sunday.

 Guided by Kathy Brown and Sr. Bernie Claps, CBS.

 Kathleen Hope Brown, D.Min., teaches spiritual direction and other courses in spirituality at the Virginia Theological Union.
 Her doctorate in Adult Spiritual Formation is from Catholic University.